How to preview plan premiums, benefits and networks:

 There are three states (Oklahoma, Texas, and Wyoming), however, where the entire rate review process is done by HHS, and final details about rate changes aren’t published until they’re made available on HealthCare.gov in late October.

 Keep in mind, however, that if your state department of insurance publishes rates in advance of open enrollment, they’ll be the full-price premiums.
 If you’re eligible for premium subsidies, you’ll end up with lower prices when you eventually enroll.
 And premium subsidy eligibility extends well into the middle class.
-A family of four will qualify for subsidies with an income above $100,000 in 2019.
+A family of four will qualify for subsidies with an income of up to $103,000 in 2020.
 So don’t assume you won’t get premium subsidies until you check to make sure!

 4. Consult with a trained advisor